Federal Group: Second casino licence

 In 1979, Federal Group secured a second casino licence in Northern Tasmania.
 The Country Club Casino and Resort was opened in 1982 and the adjacent Country Club villas were acquired by the company some years later.

 Architects modelled the style and interior design of Country Club on the stately homes of America’s south.
 Former Chairman Greg Farrell senior had always admired the simple lines of the US Embassy building in Canberra and believed that the Georgian style would work well in the rural landscape of Launceston.

 The casino is now surrounded by suburbs and local neighbourhoods.

-Other gambling assets
+9/11 bottleshops

-With the monopoly over the poker machines in the state, and all the data of where the most profitable locations were.
-They then purchased a chain of bottle shops to attach to these locations.
+With the monopoly over the poker machines in the state and all the data of where the most profitable locations were, Federal Group then purchased the 9/11 chain of bottle shops in 2006 to attach to these locations.
+In February 2024, Coles Liquor reached an agreement to acquire all 20 of Federal Group's 9/11 stores.
+The stores were subsequently rebranded as Liquorland.

 Controversy

 In a 2017, book entitled "Losing Streak", the Tasmanian author James Boyce argues that the monopoly-licence granted to the Federal Hotels to operate poker machines in Tasmania has been at the expense of the best interests of the Tasmania public.
 The licence has meant that Federal Hotels have earned around $30 million for the past 30 years.

 A parliamentary enquiry called for a significant reduction of machines, and changing the deal with Federal Group.
 It is estimated that clubs only take in 10-30% of all pokies losses, with the majority going to Federal Group, for which they pay a minimal amount to the government in taxes.